-The Dear Jack Foundation provides impactful programming that directly benefits adolescents and young adults (AYA) diagnosed with cancer in order to improve their quality of life and create positive health outcomes from treatment to survivorship for patients and their families.
+The Dear Jack Foundation provides impactful programs benefiting adolescents and young adults (AYA) diagnosed with cancer and their families to improve their quality of life from treatment to survivorship.

 Through programs and strategic partnerships, Dear Jack addresses the physical and emotional needs of AYA cancer patients, survivors and their families.
 One-on-one patient support and wellness programs allow the Dear Jack Foundation to empower patients, survivors and their caregivers in their healing and to provide assurance that they are not alone in their cancer journey.

 We take responsibility for our actions through respect and accountability in all that we do.

 Community is at our core.
 Together we are stronger and strive to embody this in our programs, fundraising, relationships, and in our communication.

 Our commitment to diversity and inclusion builds a stronger and more powerful community.

 We provide our services with the utmost empathy and kindness.
 We take pride in creating moments of joy or relief during a time that can often bring stress or fear.